IP case law Court of Justice

 About IPcuria.eu

 Intellectual property law has been largely harmonized in the European Union, thanks to the many directives and regulations enacted over the past twenty years.
-In IP law, the Court of Justice of the European Union is the oracle and our oracle has been giving guidance at an ever increasing pace.
+In IP and data law, the Court of Justice of the European Union is the oracle and our oracle has been giving guidance at an ever increasing pace.

 IPcuria's goal is to facilitate access to such case law, by compiling, in a freely accessible database, all decisions of the CJEU (in preliminary ruling procedures or in appeals).

-We built around three main functionalities :
+IPcuria is built around three main functionalities :

 Latest decisions, referrals and appeals